-Simultaneous Practica in the Second Year
+Simultaneous practica in the second year

 For both doctoral or EdS students, it is possible to do a second practicum during the second year to gain more hours, but we have noted in the past that this is very challenging.
-Any additional practicum must be secondary to the assigned second year practicum (AWCP or Clear Creek).
+Any additional practicum must be secondary to the assigned second year practicum and MUST be approved by faculty.
 Failure to honor responsibilities to the required core practica may result in lowering of practicum grades, less positive practicum evaluations, or having a negative effect on letters of recommendation.